Nanssss/PIxel/README.md

 Error handling, (if empty object or error for instance).

+On the RPi SD card, add:
+- `/in` folder at the root with a Readme asking for the OAuth2 credentials and a `conf.txt` file containing enabled states.
+- `/log` folder containing logs -> add logging feature.

+(Optionnal)
-Mini http-server reachable from a machine on the same local network.
+Add a mini http-server reachable from a machine on the same local network.
 Enable/Disable of features, logging.

 ## OAUTH2 Token Handling